 - Any other supporting documentation relevant to the incident.

 The Respondent may bring up to 2 individuals with them to serve as Advisor(s), provided the individuals are not witnesses with information relevant to the case.
 Advisors do not participate in the Conduct Conference directly, but rather serve as silent support for the student.
 Advisors may be anyone of the Respondent’s choosing, including an attorney, advocate, support person, family member, or other individual, so long as they are not witnesses with information relevant to the case.
 Advisors will also be asked to sign the appropriate Roles & Responsibilities of Advisors form.

-A sanction is the outcome of a determination of responsibility.
-In many cases, two sanctions may be issued.
-First, a Status-Based Sanction is decided.
+An outcome is the outcome of a determination of responsibility.
+In many cases, two outcomes may be issued.
+First, a Status-Based Outcome is decided.
 This could include a warning, probation, suspension, or expulsion.
-Then, an educational sanction is decided.
-Educational sanctions are unique to each case and attempt to best suit each individual's needs.
+Then, Educational Outcomes are decided.
+Educational Outcomes are unique to each case and attempt to best suit each individual's needs.

-The University may impose the following sanctions on students who violate its policies: Academic Sanction, Warning, Probation, Required Compliance, Confiscation, Restitution, Restriction of Privileges, University Housing Suspension, University Housing Expulsion, Suspension, Expulsion, Withholding of Diploma or Degree, or Revocation of Admission or Degree.
-A full description of possible sanctions is provided in the Board of Regents Student Conduct Code.
+The University may impose the following outcomes on students who violate its policies: Academic Outcome, Warning, Probation, Required Compliance, Confiscation, Restitution, Restriction of Privileges, University Housing Suspension, University Housing Expulsion, Suspension, Expulsion, Withholding of Diploma or Degree, or Revocation of Admission or Degree.

 For cases of Scholastic Dishonesty the faculty member grades the student’s work in light of the reported concern.
-If the Hearing Officer finds that no violation of the Student Conduct Code occurred, the case will be referred back to the instructor for grade review at the student’s request.
+If the Conduct Educator finds that the student is not responsible for prohibited behavior under the Student Conduct Code occurred, the case will be referred back to the instructor for grade review at the student’s request.
 If the student is not satisfied with the grade review, they may pursue a grade complaint.